Erin Baggott - 2016

 Erin Baggott Carter (赵雅芬) is an Assistant Professor at the University of Southern California School of International Relations, where she is also the Co-PI at the Lab on Non-Democratic Politics.
 She received a Ph.D. in Political Science from Harvard University in 2016.

 Erin’s research focuses on Chinese foreign policy.
-She draws upon field research in China, American foreign policy documents accessed through Freedom of Information Act requests, and datasets of Chinese propaganda constructed with methods from computational social science.
-Her book manuscript finds that the United States and China employ diplomacy to build trust and cooperation, but that the domestic politics of each country can fundamentally destabilize this process.
+She draws upon field research in China, American foreign policy documents accessed through Freedom of Information Act requests, and datasets of autocratic propaganda constructed with methods from computational social science.
+She is currently working on three book projects: one on the domestic sources of US-China relations, one on autocratic propaganda, and one that exploits the Foreign Agents Registration Act to explore the role of autocratic money in American Politics.

 Her research has been supported by the Stanford Center for International Security and Cooperation, the Fairbank Center for Chinese Studies, the Institute for Quantitative Social Science, the Weatherhead Center for International Affairs, and the Tobin Project.

-She regularly tweets about Chinese foreign policy at @baggottcarter.
-She can be reached via email at email@example.com.
+She regularly tweets about Chinese foreign policy and propaganda at @baggottcarter.
+She can be reached via email at firstname.lastname@example.org.

 The Domestic Sources of US-China Relations